darioriverat/cloud-messaging-cli/docs/cloud-storage.md

 # Google Cloud Storage CLI

-A command-line tool for managing Google Cloud Storage buckets.
+A command-line tool for managing Google Cloud Storage buckets and files as part of the GCP CLI Toolkit.

 ## Configuration